Resources are available to assist you on your path to recovery. Enter your address, city or ZIP code to locate treatment centers nearest to you.

 NIH launched a new study to evaluate treatment options and improve clinical care of infants with neonatal abstinence syndrome, or NAS.
 The study will include sites located in rural and medically underserved communities, to better understand current approaches and develop protocols for conducting large scale studies across the country to inform clinical care for affected infants.

-The HHS Behavioral Health Coordinating Council Subcommittee on Prescription Drug Abuse developed the Final Strategy for the Protecting Our Infants Act as mandated by the Protecting Our Infants Act of 2015 (POIA) in response to the unmet needs of pregnant women and their newborns and outlined a strategy to (1) reduce the gaps in research; (2) develop guidance of best practice to treat NAS; and (3) to coordinate federal efforts and reduce duplication among relevant federal programs.
+The HHS Behavioral Health Coordinating Council Subcommittee on Prescription Drug Abuse developed the Protecting Our Infants Act: Final Strategy as mandated by the Protecting Our Infants Act of 2015 (POIA) in response to the unmet needs of pregnant women and their newborns and outlined a strategy to (1) reduce the gaps in research; (2) develop guidance of best practice to treat NAS; and (3) to coordinate federal efforts and reduce duplication among relevant federal programs.

 OWH Issued a Final Report on Opioid Use, Misuse, and Overdose in Women that examines the impact of the opioid epidemic on women and highlighted promising practices that address their specific needs.